 Take a walk over to Preschool Teacher 101 for a great lesson plan all about pets!

 Did you know that August is National Picnic Month?
 Picnics are so much fun and a great way to get outside and change up the day!
 Bring your stuffed animals along and set up the food, because this picnic is going to be great!
 Watch out for the ants though…and just maybe singing The Ants Go Marching will keep them at bay!

-Roses are red, violets are blue, rhyming is such fun and so are you!
+Roses are red, violets are blue, rhyming is fun and so are you!
 A whole theme dedicated to rhyming is sure to be a hit.
-Some of our favorite ways to teach the oh so important rhyming skills include rhyming stories, rhyming songs, nursery rhymes, and rhyming fingerplays.
+Some of our favorite ways to teach important rhyming skills include rhyming stories, rhyming songs, nursery rhymes, and rhyming fingerplays.

 Round or square, shapes are everywhere!
 Preschoolers love not only learning shapes but also looking for shapes in the world around them.
 Shapes are the perfect start for teaching math or incorporating literature and science.
 This preschool theme is a great time to pull out those pattern blocks or Korxx blocks and get to shape matching!

 Things that go are always a big hit with little kids.
 Read some great books to learn all the different modes of transportation including, This Is How We Do It, and Little Kids First Big Book of Things That Go.
 This theme is perfect for incorporating sensory play by making a bin with all the different modes of transportation.
 Throw in some fun transportation games too!